filmmaker / writer

 About

-Her short film, “Sweet Refuge”, starring Laith Nakli (from Hulu's RAMY) and Mahira Kakkar (from Broadway's LIFE OF PI), has played at 45+ festivals and won 9 awards, including a Jury Award for Best Asian American Filmmaker from the Director's Guild of America, Best of 2024 Award from NewFilmmakers LA and an Artist Award from the New York Foundation of the Arts.
-Sweet Refuge was acquired by AMC+ as part of their "Future of Film: AAPI Rising Stars" collection, is now streaming on YouTube’s top showcase for award-winning short films, Omeleto and is a NOWNESS Asia Pick.
+Her narrative short, “Sweet Refuge”, starring Laith Nakli (from Hulu's RAMY) and Mahira Kakkar (from Broadway's LIFE OF PI), has played at 45+ festivals and won 10 awards, including the prestigious Jury Award from the Directors Guild of America Student Film Awards, a 2024 Best of NewFilmmakers LA Award and an Artist Award from the New York Foundation of the Arts.
+Sweet Refuge was acquired by AMC+, as part of their "Future of Film: AAPI Rising Stars" collection, distributed by Omeleto, YouTube’s top showcase for award-winning short films and is a NOWNESS Asia Pick.

 Her latest short film, “Grandma Swim”, set in Bahrain, received awards from the Doha Film Institute, Tisch Initiative for Creative Research, PANO Network and HEAR US.
 It was also selected as 1 of 3 finalists for the AnnaRose King Production Award for Comedic Storytelling.
+She is currently developing her feature debut, a migrant love story set in the Gulf.